Welcome to news area

 Current Highlights:

-• USA: Flooding in NY state
+• USA: Snow storm in Colorado

 • USA: Political activity gears up for primary elections